 This is because the cream tastes artificial and is an unnecessary source of sugar.
 In fact, science suggests that the high-sugar and high fat in Oreos with the cream are flat-out addictive.
 Hence, Oreos without cream can be deemed healthier than those with cream.

-A cookie with the filling has over 53 calories, 8.3 grams of carbs, 0.67 grams of protein, and 2.3 grams of fat.
+If we look into the nutrition facts, the cookie with the filling has over 53 calories, 8.3 grams of carbs, 0.67 grams of protein, and 2.3 grams of fat.

 Conversely, Oreos without cream have 20 calories with 8 grams of carbs, 1 gram of fat, and 0 grams of protein.
 Therefore, the calories in Oreo without cream can be broken down into 78% carbs, 22% fat, and 0% protein.